shubhamghimire/FRIENDS-Characters-Face-Recognition-OpenCV-Deep-Learning/README.md

 **To Test the model with Test Videos and Save the Resulted Video**

 > python recognize_faces_video.py --encodings encodings.pickle --video videos/test3.mp4 --output output_result_videos/test3.avi --display 1

+##Notes:
+- '--display 0' ==> The prediction on video is displayed
+- '--display 1' ==> The prediction on video is not displayed
+- The deafult is '--display 1'.